About the group

 Manager

-This film was entitled ‘Routine Adventure in Aden (1965) - Royal Air Force Nostalgia’.
+This film behind the title below is ‘Routine Adventure in Aden (1965) - Royal Air Force Nostalgia’.
 It was posted to YouTube by ‘Italianoboy UK’ in March 2013

 Influences

-At the time The King Bees were forming, many of the bands in Aden played what was primarily an instrumental repertoire.
+At the time The King Bees were forming, many bands in Aden played what was primarily an instrumental repertoire.

 When the group took to the road seriously, the Aden music scene had changed to reflect what was popular in the UK at the time – bands like the Stones, Beatles and Hollies.